proximity-mad/detectenv/README.md

 $env = \proximity\detectenv\DetectEnv::get($hosts);
 ```

-By default is not host is found it will return false, you can change the default host by adding the second parameter:
+By default if no host is found it will return null, you can change the default host by adding the second parameter:
 ```php
 $env = \proximity\detectenv\DetectEnv::get($hosts, 'prod');
 ```